-The purpose and need of this draft RP, in accordance with the analysis contained in the SPRRP, is to propose and analyze a primary restoration project to restore injured natural resources as part of the on-going restoration process.
-This draft RP/ presents a range of alternatives to meet the Trustees' goal of restoring and/or enhancing natural resources affected by historical mining activities and to compensate the public for ecological services lost in the interim.
+The purpose and need of this Final RP, in accordance with the analysis contained in the SPRRP, is to develop restoration projects to restore natural resources injured as a result of releases of hazardous substances from mining activities in Jasper County.
+This Final RP presents a range of alternatives to meet the Trustees' goal of restoring and/or enhancing natural resources affected by historical mining activities and to compensate the public for ecological services lost in the interim.